 With access (via a concurrent MEL upgrade) to daily energy usage information, customers can better understand and take control of your energy consumption, which can help you save on monthly bills.
 Since smart meters work on a smart grid, power outage detection and notification is automatic and faster.
 Smart meters also provide these additional benefits:

 - more accurate and timely billing

 - lower power costs

-Advanced meter technology has been thoroughly tested for accuracy and reliability by manufacturers, energy utilities and U.S. and Canada standards organizations.
-In fact, ongoing tests have shown advanced meters are often more accurate than analog meters.
-Our advanced meters are built to the 0.2% accuracy class, which is the highest accuracy standard for electrical meters.
+Smart meter technology has been thoroughly tested for accuracy and reliability by manufacturers, energy utilities and U.S. and Canada standards organizations.
+In fact, ongoing tests have shown smart meters are often more accurate than analog meters.
+Our smart meters are built to the 0.2% accuracy class, which is the highest accuracy standard for electrical meters.

 No. Electric meters are owned, installed and maintained by Santee Cooper.
 The meter base and service entrance cables are the customer’s responsibility.
 A qualified electrician should make repairs to the meter base and service entrance cables to ensure the system provides safe and reliable service.

-Advanced meters and communication networks are certified to federal standards for safe and secure operation.
-As electrical devices with communication capabilities, advanced meters do emit energy.
+Smart meters and communication networks are certified to federal standards for safe and secure operation.
+As electrical devices with communication capabilities, smart meters do emit energy.
 However, these emissions are well below the limits set by the Federal Communications Commission for safe operations.
-In fact, they have much lower emissions than many common household devices (ex. microwave ovens, cell phones and internet routers.
+In fact, they have much lower emissions than many common household devices (ex. microwave ovens, cell phones and internet routers).